CWillberg/Lectures/stream_wst_04/index.md

 <summary>Physical Cause?</summary>
 <div>

-- Static pressure depends on the velocity of a fluid
+- Static pressure depends on the speed of a fluid
-- When vapor pressure is exceeded, vapor bubbles form
+- When the vapor pressure is undercut, vapor bubbles form
-- These bubbles move into areas of higher pressure and collapse instantly
+- These bubbles move into areas with higher pressure and condense abruptly
 - Pressure and temperature peaks occur
 </div>
 </details>

 ---

-- Local surface stresses
+- Local stress on the surface
-- These areas fatigue and spall off
+- These areas fatigue and flake off
-- Affects the surface
+- Impacts the surface
   - Efficiency reduction
   - Corrosion
   - Areas where cracks can initiate